 Homeowners who participate in the buyback program (for an eligible affected or impacted property) are entitled to a concession of stamp duty on the purchase of a residential dwelling in the ACT.

-Find out more on the ACT Revenue Office website.
+Find out more at the ACT Revenue Office website.

 First Right of Refusal

-For properties with their own Crown Lease (i.e. those that are not in a units plan), the First Right of Refusal (FROR) option will apply.
-The FROR process allows eligible former owners of Mr Fluffy houses the first option to purchase back their remediated blocks in an off-market transaction.
+For properties with their own Crown Lease (i.e. those that are not in a units plan), the First Right of Refusal option will apply.
+The First Right of Refusal process allows eligible former owners of the property the first option to purchase back their block in an off-market transaction.

 Find out more about: